 The other thing that you must be aware is that if the camera is or is not radiometric.
 What is that mean?
 If you want to know exactly the temperature of each image pixel, you must have a radiometric camera.
 They record all the meta information regarding the temperature read by the camera and then, with a proper software, you can know exactly the temperature at a given spot.

 On the other hand, if the camera does not record radiometric images, you can only see the differences in the color pallet.
-Depending on the applications it could be enough.
+Depending on the applications and the inspection method quality, it could be enough.
 Is up to you to decide.

 Thermography of solar plants